xhochy/xhochy.github.com/_posts/2021-04-26-implications-of-pickling-ml-models.md

 In the above code sample, we train the model using the normal `sklearn` API but then use the `skl2onnx` to convert the model to ONNX as a representation.
 In the following line we then use the `onnxruntime` package to load that model again.
 The `onnxruntime` does only pull the information about the pipeline from the `gbr.onnx` file and doesn't reference the `sklearn` pipeline at all.

 Note that as `onnxruntime` doesn't support `pandas.DataFrame` as an input, we fallback here to `numpy.ndarray`.
-With a bit more knowledge of ONNX, you should be able though to pass in DataFrames as the specification support heterogenously typed inputs.
+With a bit more knowledge of ONNX, you should be able though to pass in DataFrames as the specification support heterogeneously typed inputs.

 With the `onnxruntime` itself being independent of Python, we should be able to get rid of some of the overhead that is introduced by using Python as a high-level glue and a bit by having in some steps intermediate results in a NumPy array in main memory where it could also be passed via a CPU register.